 After a hearty breakfast, on our first day in Paris, we went to visit The Eiffel Tower.
 Before leaving the hotel, we decided to make our way to the river Seine and from there walk all the way to the Champ de Mars where the tower is located.

 We knew that millions of people flock to visit The Eiffel Tower every year yet we weren’t prepared for a 3-hour long wait to purchase admission tickets.
-Although standing in the queue gave us an opportunity to examine beautifully impressive ironwork and chat to fellow travellers, we were nearly ready to turn around.
+Although standing in the queue allowed us to examine beautifully impressive ironwork and chat with fellow travellers, we were nearly ready to turn around.

 How to have a stress free visit?

 - Book your tickets in advance.
 Yes, you can purchase admission tickets online.
 Keep in mind they have to be printed on a paper or represented on your phone.